MyroG/Portable-Panel/README.md

 Scale of the panel for Desktop users.

 ## Events
+If you want to implement custom behaviors to the panel, for instance when the panel closes, or when it gets dropped, you can create a class that inherits from `PortablePanel` ann override the events you need to override.

 | Event name      | Parameters                                        | Behavior                                                                                                                               | Return |
 |-----------------|---------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|--------|